Where am I?

 Suzanne Stoelting, Ph.D., Assistant Professor of Sociology

-"I am so excited about this program because, as a sociologist, I find St. Louis both fascinating and unique.
-I think that you will be amazed, engaged and inspired by the enriching culture and history of St. Louis that this program plans to unveil.
-Hope to see you on July 16th.
-I will be the team lead on our trip to the Pruitt-Igoe Project."
+“I am so excited about this program because as a sociologist, I find St. Louis both fascinating and unique.
+Furthermore, I think that you will be amazed, engaged and inspired by the enriching culture and history of St. Louis that this program plans to unveil.
+I look forward to seeing you on June 9th!
+I will be the team lead on our trip to the Pruitt-Igoe Project.”

-Suzanne Stoelting is the Director of Fontbonne's Center of Excellence in Teaching and Learning.
+Suzanne Stoelting is Fontbonne's Director of Retention.
 She received her doctorate in sociology from Southern Illinois University and has presented at several professional panels.
 She is a recipient of Fontbonne’s Joan Goostree Stevens Award for Excellence in Teaching.

 Angie Dowell earned her bachelor’s and master’s in textile and apparel management from the University of Missouri and is a doctoral candidate in American Studies at the University of Kansas.
 She has been teaching in fashion merchandising and women’s studies programs for 10 years.
 She has presented at two international conferences, including the International Interdisciplinary Congress on Women in Madrid, Spain, and the International Conference on Fashion: Exploring Critical Issues in Oxford, England.

 Jason Sommer, Ph.D., Professor of English and Communication